resv/Threat-Hunters-Collection-THC/README.md

 DeepBlueCLI - Aware of a few bugs
  - This is being worked on..

+Pro version - Remote access, EDR or other personal account bound apps
-Pro version - Remote Access & EDR is the private pro version for my own use, the code is not included in this repo.
+ - Remote Access & EDR is the private pro version for my own use, the code is not included in this repo.

+32bit - Apparently, I've come across more 32bit systems that I anticipated..
-32bit - I am incredibly disappointed that I have to accomodate for 32bit systems but that is the world we live in.
-I will also work on including this.
+ - I am incredibly disappointed that I have to accomodate for 32bit systems but that is the world we live in.
+I will work on including this.

 Please always exercise caution, use only if authorized.